 Each business is given a ‘hygiene rating’ when it is inspected by a food safety officer from the business’s local authority.
 The hygiene rating shows how closely the business is meeting the requirements of food hygiene law.

-In England and Northern Ireland, when you eat out or shop for food, you might see a sticker in the window or on the door, or a certificate on display, showing you the hygiene rating for that business.
-Businesses are encouraged to display these stickers and certificates at their premises in a place where you can easily see them when you visit.
-In Wales, from 28 November 2013, those businesses who receive a new FHRS sticker that includes the Welsh Government logo will have to display it in a prominent place – such as the front door, entrance or window and provide information on their rating verbally, if asked.
+In England and Northern Ireland, when you eat out or shop for food, you might see a sticker in the window or on the door, showing you the hygiene rating for that business.
+Businesses are encouraged to display these stickers at their premises in a place where you can easily see them when you visit.
+In Wales, from 28 November 2013, those businesses who receive a new FHRS sticker that includes the Welsh Government logo have to display it in a prominent place – such as the front door, entrance or window and provide information on their rating verbally, if asked.

 If you’re planning to eat out or buy food, you can search this website to find out if the scheme is run in your area.
 You can only search for hygiene ratings of businesses in areas where the scheme is run.